dotkam/Fwibble/README.md

 Fwibble was born out of the love of playground telephone games, silly stories with the family on road trips, and real-time, interactive social media experiences.
 A Fwibble combines collaboration, spontaneity, and a knack for the absurd.

+The result can be a scribble or a fractured fable.
+Hence: Fwibble!

+### GAME PLAY:
+Participants take turns typing 6-word additions to the Fwibble; these individual snippets are called Fwibs.
+Sometimes a sentence will be left incomplete, so it’s up to the next player to finish that thought.
+This strategy leads to the zany Fwibble fun we’re all so fond of.
+The overall game is timed, and when the time expires the Fwibble is finished: so make those Fwibs fly off your fingers, players!

 ## The Fwibble Force

 Austin Kovach - Scrum Master

 Kamran Varahramyan - Development Team

 Natalie Sharpe - Development Team

 Zachary Fullerton - Product Owner

 ## Tech Stack

 PostgreSQL / Knex.js

 React

 React-Router

 Socket.io

 Bootstrap

 Webpack

 ## Visit Us